MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 1 Contents
 ----------
 The phase-detection signal processing toolbox is written in Matlab R2017a.
 This repository contains source code files and a representative spillway data set:
+- Batch.: main code to perform a batch mode
 - RunAWCCT.m: main code to run the AWCCT.
 - chord.m: evaluation of chord times.
 - roc.m: robust outlier cutoff.
 Simplification of Goring and Nikora (2002, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2002)128:1(117))), as modified by Wahl (2003, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2003)129:6(484))).
 ROC only uses instantaneous velocity data (instead of gradients).
 Note that velocity series are sparse in time, thus gradients correspond to different dt.
 Further description in Valero (2018, [handle](https://orbi.uliege.be/handle/2268/229191)).